Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/accounts.md

 **Attention.** Changing a public key means that any new transaction must be signed with the matching new private key.
 There is no other alternative.
 Changing the public key without owning the matching private key means you will get locked out of that account.

 An account without a public key is an **actor**.
-Actors plays an important role on the Convex network, especially when it comes to writing smart contracts.
+Actors play an important role on the Convex network, especially when it comes to writing smart contracts.
 A [whole section is dedicated to creating and managing them](/cvm/actors).

 Removing a key by running `(set-key nil)` turns a user account into an actor.
-Conversely, setting a public key on an actor turns it out a user account since anyone with the matching private key can sign transactions on its behalf.
+Conversely, setting a public key on an actor converts it to a user account since anyone with the matching private key can sign transactions on their behalf.

 ## `:metadata`